Who’s running for Kansas governor? An up-to-date guide

 Education: Bachelor’s degree, Harvard University; law degree, Yale Law School; master’s degree and doctorate in political science, Oxford University

+Running mate: Wink Hartman, a Wichita businessman and former Republican candidate for governor

-Kobach entered the race June 8.
-In his announcement he criticized the Legislature for its decision to override Brownback’s veto of tax increases meant to help balance the state budget.
-He also promised to keep undocumented immigrants from receiving welfare services.
+Kobach has criticized the Legislature for its decision to override Brownback’s veto of tax increases meant to help balance the state budget.
+He has promised to keep undocumented immigrants from receiving welfare services.

 Kobach has gained a national reputation for championing a law requiring voters to show proof of citizenship to register to vote and for advising President Donald Trump on immigration and voting issues.

-In May, Trump named Kobach to a federal commission to examine the integrity of elections.
+In May 2017, Trump named Kobach to a federal commission to examine the integrity of elections, though Trump later dissolved the commission.

 Ken Selzer